Churwell: Location

 It is in the LS27 postcode area, and its telephone area code is 0113, the Leeds prefix.
 Formerly a small village, forming part of the Municipal Borough of Morley, it was expanded significantly in recent decades to become more suburban in nature.
 For administrative purposes, it is still classed as part of Morley in the census; sitting within the governance of Morley Town Council and the Morley North ward of Leeds City Council.
 It also has a primary school.

+History

+Churwell was formerly a township in the parish of Batley, in 1866 Churwell became a separate civil parish, 1 April 1937 the parish was abolished and merged with Morley.
+In 1931 the parish had a population of 2,190.

 Etymology

 The name Churwell is first attested in 1226 in the forms Churlewell and Churlewall.
 The names comes from the Old English words ceorla (the genitive plural of ceorl, 'free man of the lower class, peasant') and wella ('well, spring, stream').
 Thus the name once meant 'spring of the peasants'.